 Yes, this is practical help!
 I don’t know how I left this off the first list, but if you read my post about felt prayers from my travels down to Florida, then you already realize just how important prayer is.

-And more importantly, your acts of kindness will now be passed on in the lessons I learned so I can be a better friend and neighbor to those around me when I return home!
+Of course, I can’t possibly thank all the families who have shown us kindness over the years as we’ve experienced different tragedies in our lives.
+But I can learn from them and share the love.
+Their acts of kindness will now be passed on in the lessons I learned so I can be a better friend and neighbor to those around me when I return home.

 What are your favorite tips for helping to bless others when someone dies?